Is public relations part of your marketing?

 Public relations is defined as a “strategic communication process that builds mutually beneficial relationships between organizations and their publics,” according to Public Relations Society of America.
 We love this definition because like everything else in marketing (and life), if your story is not authentic, honest and full of integrity, you aren’t building a path for success.

 It is key for The Society of Bluffton Artists to have a public relations person who is respected in the market we serve.
-Heather is.
-She reached out to businesses who we never would have thought would be good prospects to promote the SoBA gallery and the Center for Creative Arts.
+Bragg Media is.
+They reached out to businesses who we never would have thought would be good prospects to promote the SoBA gallery and the Center for Creative Arts.
 SoBA’s email contact list continues to grow as does the connections on social media.
-Heather initiates.
-Heather builds on ideas.
-Heather works for us.”
+Bragg Media initiates.
+Bragg Media builds on ideas.
+Bragg Media works for us.”

 How can a small business implement PR?